sopeethong1/CMS-Employee-Tracker/README.md

 # CMS-Employee-Tracker

   ## Description
- The CMS-Employee-Tracker is a Content Management System built using node, inquirer.
+ The CMS-Employee-Tracker is a Content Management System built using node and inquirer.
 It's easy to view interface, powered by information stored in MySQL databases, provides a simple solution for any business owner to manage and organize their employee data.

   ## Installation
   Install node packages: